Pratik039/Single-File-LD/README.md

 ## 📦 Requirements

-Install Anaconda in your system
+Install Anaconda on your system from **https://repo.anaconda.com/archive/**

 Create an environment using the configuration file **baseline.yaml** by running: